golincode/SPOC/readme.md

     description: "text for the description column"
 };

-// Pass in the name of the list that you want to query var exampleList = subSite.listItems('List Name');
+// Pass in the name of the list that you want to create the item in var exampleList = subSite.listItems('List Name');

-// Query list and retrive results in a JS promise.
-This examples includes handling errors via a error callback exampleList.create(item).then(function(results){
+// Create Item, passing in the item object exampleList.create(item).then(function(results){
     console.log(results);
 }, function(err){